 - Protecting the right not to be arbitrarily detained and inhumanely held in immigration detention centers run by private corporations (Northwest Tacoma Detention Center)

 - Developing the international state duty to protect and respect human rights in the context of using public purchasing power (Washington)

 - Promoting corporations international responsibilities and obligations regarding human rights' impacts on the communities they operate

 Alejandra Gonza and Thomas Antkowiak, The American Convention on Human Rights: Essential Rights.
-(Oxford Univ.
-Press, forthcoming 2017).
+(Oxford University Press, 2017).

 Alejandra Gonza, "Integrating Business and Human Rights in the Inter-American Human Rights System" in the Business and Human Rights Journal, Cambridge University Press (2016).